HearthSim/hearthsim.info/_posts/2015-05-04-New-site-new-blog-new-events-api.md

 ```

 I then stubbed every type of action I could think of or find.
 Having hundreds of failing tests
-for several days was fairly demoralizing, but with the help of **[@mischanix](https://github.com/mischanix)**,
+for several days was fairly demoralizing, but with the help of @mischanix, a very high quality
-a very high quality selector engine was put in place.
+selector engine was put in place.

 One of the early changes to it was the way selectors would chain.
 When I first designed them,
 they were a mere bitmask, building off earlier work I had done to implement a getTargets method to players.